gbarbalat/predict-missing-REHABase/README.md

 # sensitvity analysis
 - With/Without variables with high FMI/lambda (on pre-test: duration and number of psych. admission, duration of illness)
-- Variable level of missing values in the final dataset
+- Variable amount of missing values in the final dataset depending on the parameters mentioned above
--

 # Results
 - Calculate fit over 30 imputed datasets
 - Calculate SHAP values over 30 imputed datasets
+- Detect potential interactions using SHAP values and the shapviz::sv_interaction() function